hannibal002/SkyHanni/CONTRIBUTING.md

 - `- #<pr number>` for same-repository PRs
 - `- <url>` for external repository PRs

+Both are read only from the `## Dependencies` section, never from the rest of the description.
+The section starts at the heading, may be followed by blank lines, and ends at the first line that does not start with `- `.
+Text after a valid entry is ignored, so `- #1234 (needed for the item API)` is recognized.
+A line matching neither format is ignored.

 Dependencies on `hannibal002/SkyHanni-REPO` are explicitly excluded from the open check, as that repository is considered part of the same release unit.

+An entry can also fail to resolve, for example a mistyped number or a link into a repository the workflow cannot read.
+Such an entry publishes a failing commit status and is listed in the comment with the line it was read from.
+The label is not applied, because no waiting relation is known to exist.

-A comment is posted when a PR starts waiting, when the list of open dependencies changes, and when a dependency PR is closed.
+A comment is posted when a PR starts waiting, when the list of open dependencies changes, when an unresolvable entry appears or disappears, and when a dependency PR is closed.
 It names the closed PR if the run was triggered by one, followed by the dependencies that are still open, or by the note that the PR is no longer waiting on any.
-A run that has nothing new to announce, neither a changed list nor a newly closed dependency, produces no comment.
+A run that has nothing new to announce produces no comment.

 The check runs on every `opened`, `edited`, `closed`, and `synchronize` event via `pull_request_target`.
 On `closed`, all open PRs currently carrying the label are re-evaluated so the label is removed from dependent PRs when their dependency merges.